arohner/spectrum/README.md

 potentially not catching 100% of type errors.

 A tool that catches 80% of bugs that you use every day is better than a 100% tool that you don't use.
-Spectrum will converge on 100%, but won't guarantee 100% correctness for a while.
+Spectrum will converge on 100% correct, but won't guarantee correctness for a while.

 ## Usage